 Maybe they don’t have the right key?
 If an agent breaks my zipper lock, then my suitcase is damaged.
 It’s something to think about if you decide to buy luggage with an integrated TSA lock.

 Non-TSA luggage locks come in handy once you arrive at your destination to secure your baggage to a fixed object or for higher security since TSA locks aren’t the most secure locks in the world.

-I wrote an article dedicated to best non-TSA luggage locks that you can check out by clicking here.
+I wrote an article dedicated to the best non-TSA luggage locks that you might want check out.
 There, you’ll find some clever ideas I use to keep my bags safe while traveling internationally.

 There’s nothing quite like the extra peace of mind you get knowing your possessions are safe while traveling through a foreign land.
 The last thing I want to worry about is my possessions while I’m outside digging the new scenery.

 You can also check out the RFID-blocking hidden money belt I use to store my passport, money, and credit cards while flying and when I arrive at my destination.
 It’s my favorite item in my anti-theft gear collection.

 At this point, you know everything there is to know about which countries require TSA locks, the best TSA luggage locks, and the advantages of using TSA-approved luggage locks when traveling internationally.

 Be sure to bookmark this article and check back any time you’re concerned about a new country adopting the Travel Sentry system because I’ll make sure to keep this article updated.

 Also, please remember once again to avoid using luggage locks on your backpack while walking around outside in a foreign country.
 If you do, please don’t put anything valuable in the pockets you lock because pickpockets target bags with locks on them.